alsalafiyyah/alsalafiyyah.github.io/_posts/videos/2026/ibn-baz/2026-05-11-condemning-the-pre-islamic-mindset-regarding-the-birth-of-girls.md

 ### Question:

-What is the Islamic legal ruling regarding one who dislikes daughters and becomes angry if his wife gives birth to a girl?
+What is the Islamic legal ruling, in Your Eminence’s view, regarding someone who dislikes daughters and becomes angry when a girl is born to him?

 ### Answer:

-This person has imitated the enemies of Allah, the disbelievers, as Allah—the Mighty and Majestic—said: **“And when the news of (the birth of) a female (child) is brought to any of them, his face becomes dark, and he is filled with inward grief!"** [An-Nahl: 58].
+This [behavior] resembles the enemies of Allah, the disbelievers, as Allah (Mighty and Majestic) says: **“And when the news of (the birth of) a female (child) is brought to any of them, his face becomes dark, and he is filled with inward grief!"** (An-Nahl: 58).

 This is not permissible; it is an evil act.
 It is not allowed to imitate the enemies of Allah.
-Rather, he should praise Allah and ask Allah for her righteousness and that Allah makes her beneficial.
-How many daughters has Allah made into the best of women?
-This is Aisha—may Allah be pleased with her and make her content—the most virtuous of the women of the worlds.
+Rather, one should praise Allah and ask Him for her righteousness and that Allah makes her beneficial.

+How many a daughter has Allah provided who is better than a son?
+Here is 'Aisha (may Allah be pleased with her and make her content)—she is among the most virtuous women of the worlds.

-The intent is: that a person should not dislike [having] a daughter; rather, he should praise Allah and ask for her righteousness and success.
-He must not harbor dislike for that, as disliking daughters is among the deeds of the Pre-Islamic Period of Ignorance (Jahiliyyah).
+The point is: a person should not dislike [having] daughters; rather, they should praise Allah and ask for her righteousness and success.
+One must not harbor such dislike, as disliking daughters is a practice from the Days of Ignorance (Jahiliyyah).
 We ask Allah for well-being.